-Anguilla Is COVID-free and Preparing to Reopen — Here's How to Plan a Visit
+Anguilla Is COVID-free and Open to Visitors — Here's How to Plan a Visit

-Anguilla — Travel + Leisure readers' favorite island in the Caribbean, according to the 2020 World's Best Awards survey — has announced its plans for a phase one reopening to tourists.
+Anguilla — Travel + Leisure readers' favorite island in the Caribbean, according to the 2020 World's Best Awards survey — entered phase two of its reopening plan on Nov.
+1, with new requirements for entry.

 As of November, all visitors are welcome to visit the island, on the condition that they meet the pre-entry requirements, which includes submitting an application that can be found on Anguilla Tourism Board's website.
-Each applicant will be asked to fill out a home address and desired travel dates and will be required to submit a negative PCR test within three to five days prior to arrival along with proof of health insurance that would cover medical expenses related to treatment of COVID-19.
+Each applicant will be asked to fill out a home address and desired travel dates and be required to submit a negative PCR test taken within three to five days prior to arrival along with proof of health insurance that would cover medical expenses related to treatment of COVID-19.
 (Visitors from countries considered low-risk will be given preference.)

 “We know that there is considerable pent-up demand for Anguilla, among our homeowners, our repeat guests, and those who just need a break from the stress and strain of the past several months," said Anguilla Tourism Board chairman Kenroy Herbert.
-"We offer a wonderful respite, a safe haven where you can relax and enjoy our spectacular beaches and our culinary delights, in the comfort of a lovely villa, your home away from home.”
+"We offer a wonderful respite, a safe haven where you can relax and enjoy our spectacular beaches and our culinary delights.”

 The tiny island north of St. Maarten is home to 33 beaches and is known for both gorgeous villa rentals and World's Best Award-winning hotels, including Belmond Cap Juluca and Frangipani Beach Resort.